PatchworkExplorer/cp4waiops-connectors/airgap.md

 - Access to the Red Hat OpenShift Container Platform cluster as a user with the `cluster-admin` role.

 ## Configure the registry mirror
-Create a new `ImageContentSourcePolicy` on your Red Hat OpenShift cluster to enable the redirection of requests to pull images from a repository on a mirrored image registry.
+Create a `ImageContentSourcePolicy` on your Red Hat OpenShift cluster to enable the redirection of requests to pull images from a repository on a mirrored image registry.

 Replace `<subdir>` with the proper name and `<example.io/subdir>` with your internal image registry repository, then run the command on the inf node of your Red Hat OpenShift cluster: